-As an accountant or accounting firm, you have client identification obligations when you engage in the activities described at the beginning of section 2.
-You have to take the following measures to ascertain the identity of individuals or to confirm the existence of entities (entities meaning: corporations, trusts, partnerships, funds, and unincorporated associations or organizations), subject to the general exceptions in subsection 4.2.
+As a British Columbia notary public or a British Columbia notary corporation, you have client identification obligations when you engage in the activities described at the beginning of section 2.
+You have to take the following measures to ascertain the identity of individuals or confirm the existence of entities (entities meaning: corporations, trusts, partnerships, funds, and unincorporated associations or organizations), subject to the general exceptions in subsection 4.2.

-Subsections 4.3 to 4.5 explain the need to ascertain the identity of an individual when an event triggers the requirement.
-In these events, you must ascertain the identity of an individual, unless an exception applies as explained below.
+Subsections 4.3 to 4.5 explain the need to ascertain the identity of individuals when an event triggers the requirement.
+Individuals whose identity you have not ascertained according to these rules must have their identity ascertained if any of those situations occurs, unless an exception applies as explained below.
+Also, if you suspect that the transaction is related to a money laundering or terrorist financing offence, you must file a suspicious transaction report, as explained in section 4.4.